Alluxio/alluxio/docs/en/operation/Remote-Logging.md

 to system administrators who have to perform the task of log collection.
 With remote logging, the log files, e.g. master.log, worker.log, etc. on all Alluxio servers will be readily available on a designated and configurable directory on the log server.
+Alternatively, users can use [basic logging]({{ '/en/operation/Basic-Logging.html' | relativize_url }})
+functions provided by Alluxio rather than using remote logging.

 ## Deploying the Log Server